-Streamers and balloons are all gone after last week’s opening ceremony so here goes the real deal now.
-There are a lot of overusedexpressions out there and sometimes I wonder if strategy can be thrown into the pile along with social media guru, put it on the back burner, just sayin, cutting edge and many others.
+Streamers and balloons are all gone after last week opening ceremony so here goes the real deal now.
+There are a lot of overused expressions out there and sometimes I wonder if the strategy can be thrown into the pile along with social media guru, put it on the back burner, just saying, cutting edge and many others.

-What was amazingly ironic is that while I was working on the content for this post, I posed a simple question on my Facebook page:
+What was amazingly ironic is that while I was working on the content for this post, I posted a simple question on my Facebook page:

 Within an hour I had over 20 comments.
 I highlight them in my video below with first names only for privacy purposes.
 They were on my personal page, but it’s all part of my overall network of wonderful people.
 Did I have a strategy behind that question?
 Nope.
 It was a thought that was on my mind and I thought I would throw it out there and hope for one or two expressions.
 No strategy, just conversation.
 What’s ironic is that I posted the same question through my personal twitter account @JonathanSaar and received 0 responses.
 What did that teach me?
 Do I need to analyze my ROI on that tweet?
 Nope.
 Conversation is spontaneous and random.
 Sometimes you can hit the right audience at the right time and sometimes you just don’t.
 This is not something to worry about.
 I compare it to the times when I would say to someone: How are you doing today?
 And they don’t respond.
 They weren’t being a snob, they just did not hear me or they had too much on their mind.
 I can always ask the question another time.

 So that’s it socius folks.
 Keep strategy in its place.
 Be natural, be spontaneous.
 Just say hello.

 If you have any personal tips on how to be conversational or if you think I am out of my mind on this post please feel free to comment below.